tempertemper/www.tempertemper.net/src/site/posts/2019-06-24--whats-emphasis-and-whats-not.md

 ---
-title: What’s emphasis and what’s not
+title: What's emphasis and what's not
 intro: |
     Semantic HTML is hard.
 We stopped using `<i>` and `<b>` elements in favour of `<em>` and `<strong>`, but are `<i>` and `<b>` still useful?
 date: 2019-06-24